 God casts family members the way a great playwright creates characters in a play.
 No two will be exactly alike!
 And how boring would life be if they were?
 I learned early on that my kids are not only very different from one another; they are very different from me.
 And that’s OK!
 It’s thrilling to get to know them as the unique individuals they are.
 And to watch as God reveals His plans for their lives.

-Share a mothering myth you’ve believed in the comments section below along with what you learned when you busted it.
+Share a mothering myth you’ve busted in the comments section below and have yourself a truly Happy Mother’s Day!